YOU'VE SEEN THE WEBSITE, NOW READ THE BOOKS!

 15 November 2013: I've been getting a lot of mail about my power supplies book.

-I'm sorry to say it has been removed from print because I don't like it.
-It contains too many mistakes and typos,
+I'm sorry to say I permanently removed it from print.
+It contained too many mistakes and typos,

 Interested in making your own ribbon microphones?